ozangulle/vue-detached-scrollbar/Readme.md

 * Write a proper documentation
 * Explain how to use the package in detail
-* Make a demo page to illustrate how it works
+* -Make a demo page to illustrate how it works-

 ### Development